mengxiong10/vue2-datepicker/example/en.md

 ### Control Open

 You can use the prop `open` to control the visible of popup.
-The time picker doesn't automatically close by default.
-This example automatically close the popup when the seconds is selected.
+This example shows how to close the popup when the seconds is selected.

 <!-- HideSeconds -->

-### Hide Seconds & Show AM/PM
+### Hide seconds selection & display AMPM selection

-The columns of the time Picker is displayed according to the value of format by default.
+The columns of the time Picker is displayed according to the value of format(HH:mm:ss) by default.
 You can also set `showHour` `showMinute` `showSecond` to override the default value

 <!-- MinuteStep -->

 ### Interval and custom time options

-Show stepped options by `hourStep` `minuteStep` `secondStep` or show custom options by `hourOptions` `minuteOptions` `secondOptions`
+Set stepped time options by `hourStep` `minuteStep` `secondStep` Set custom time options by `hourOptions` `minuteOptions` `secondOptions`.

 <!-- FixedTimeList -->